-The wellbeing of our students is a priority and we work proactively to develop, maintain and encourage a caring and orderly learning environment for our students.
+The wellbeing and safety of our students is a priority and we work proactively to develop, maintain and encourage a caring and orderly learning environment for our students.

-The welfare of students in our care is the responsibility of all teachers as we know that good emotional health correlates powerfully with strong academic development.
+The welfare of students in our care is the responsibility of all staff, as we know that good emotional health correlates powerfully with strong academic development.

-At Lavalla Catholic College we have Wellbeing & House Leaders in place to guide your child through his or her learning journey.
+At Lavalla Catholic College we have two structures for wellbeing support in place to guide your child through their learning journey.